babiesinspace/BookSearch/README.md

-This is a simple app that I made to search through the Google Books API.
+This is a simple app that I made to search through the Google Books API [(find me here!)](https://ac-booksearch.herokuapp.com/).

 This application should allow you to:
 * Type in a query and display a list of books matching that query.